whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2024-fall/02-video-selection-tools-and-effects/02-10-green-screen-composite-video-exercise.md

 - [Rotoscope](../../../../video/after-effects/roto-brush-tool-after-effects.md) a character or object from [public domain](../../../../copyright/public-domain.md) found footage and have the chroma keyed subject interact with them
 - Have the subject move in the shot
 - Shoot your own background environments
-- Use rotoscoping to separate the layers of found footage so your green screen subject can be "in" the composite shot
+- Use rotoscoping to separate the layers of found footage so your green screen subject can be "in" the composite shot by placing objects from the background in front of the character.

 ## Grading Rubric